 We,

 1. of

 2. of

 3. of

 4. of

 5. of

-being adult communicant members of the Anglican Church of Australia (within the meaning of the Anglican Church of Australia Constitution Act 1961) resident within the Diocese of Sydney and being bona fide parishioners (within the meaning of that Act) of the pastoral division consisting of the Parish/Provisional Parish/Recognised Church of

-claim that of , being
+being adult communicant members of the Anglican Church of Australia (within the meaning of the Anglican Church of Australia Constitution Act 1961) resident within the Diocese of Sydney and being bona fide parishioners (within the meaning of that Act) of the pastoral division consisting of the Parish/Provisional Parish/Recognised Church of claim that or , being

-a person licensed by the Archbishop a person in holy orders resident in the Diocese of Sydney has committed in and while the incumbent of the pastoral division a breach of faith/ritual/ceremonial particulars of which are:
+- a person licensed by the Archbishop - a person in holy orders resident in the Diocese of Sydney has committed in and while the incumbent of the pastoral division a breach of faith/ritual/ceremonial particulars of which are:

 Signed:

 Date:

-The address at which documents n nay be served on the p persons making this charge is:
+The address at which documents may be served on the persons making this charge is:

-delete whichever is not applicabl e.
+delete whichever is not applicable.